abzdel/Hugging_Face_AWS_Tutorial/README.md

 Then, run *query.py* and see your deployed text generation model in action:
 ![Alt text](images/image-16.png)

 As can be seen, the output is truncated due to model constraints, and it doesn't give an output we'd consider ideal given out input.
 This is a drawback of using a smaller model.
-For larger models, we'd either have to increase the EC2 instance size, or look to another inference solution altogether.
+For larger models, we'd either have to increase the instance size, or look to another inference solution altogether.

 ## Step 5: IMPORTANT!!
 Delete your resources!
 Once you're done using your model, you don't want to be billed for the idle resources.
 Navigate to SageMaker on the AWS Management Console and scroll down the left hand side until you find "inference".
 The Model, Endpoint, and Endpoint Configuration should all be deleted.
 ![Alt text](images/image-17.png)

-Fortunately, the python files in this project lead to high reproducibility, and this solution can be spun-up again in minutes.
+Fortunately, the python files in this project lend themselves to high reproducibility, and this solution can be spun-up again in minutes.

-This tutorial goes more in depth in the associated GitHub repo.
-Here, you can also find the accompanying files if you'd like to reproduce the project yourself.